 - Are there other ways to obtain a Parenting Plan?
 Establishing the biological parents of the child, without other action by the court, does not create a parenting plan or rights regarding care or custody of the child.
 A parenting plan is a legal judgment from the court which details each parent’s rights and obligations to spend time with, make decisions for, and communicate about the child.
 Agreements about these issues which are not part of a court order are not enforceable.

 - Separating Assets and Debts.
-Although some unmarried individuals create contracts and agreements regarding the assets they share, most do not.
+Although some unmarried individuals create contracts and agreements regarding the assets they own together, most do not.
 Unlike the married individuals, Missouri has no uniform statutes or rules regarding property or transactions between unmarried partners.
 As a result, separating the property and debts of never married parties can be complex and may require file pleadings with multiple claims related to different transactions.
 Unmarried partners who have entered a co-habitation agreement may seek to enforce the rights and obligations outlined in the agreement.
-Partners interested in exploring a co-habitation agreement should consult with an attorney.
+We assist partners interested in exploring a co-habitation agreements.

 This web site is designed for general information only.
 The information presented should not be construed as legal advice nor the formation of an attorney-client relationship.
 The choice of an attorney is an important decision and should not be based solely on advertisements.